captn3m0/amon/README.md

 - Search across all messages
 - Linkification and conversion of @mentions

+##Features (GMail)

+- Listing of all threads in Inbox
+- Listing all messages in any thread
+- Viewing all headers + plain text or html version of a message
+- Searching all messages across gmail

 #Setup & Development
 amon uses sqlite in development and pg in production.
 The following environment variables are expected to be present: